sourcegraph/about/handbook/design/index.md

 # Product Design

-The role of the product design team is to make validated decisions that enhance users experience of Sourcegraph.
+The role of the product design team is to make validated decisions that enhance the user experience of Sourcegraph.

 Here are a few of the things we strive to make true: